Counting curves via degeneration: Lines on K3 surfaces via deformation

-In particular, for any order of $t$, the lift intersects $X = Z = 0$ at the parameter $s=0$.
+In particular, for any order of $t$, the lift intersects the subvariety defined by $X = Z = 0$ at the parameter $S=0$.
 This can also be seen from the discussion in the previous subsection, since the section of the normal sheaf must have a single zero at each singular point, compared to the 'usual' normal sheaf of a line in $\Bbb P^2$.

-Now we return to the realistic situation, where we consider a degeneration of K3 surfaces.